tuobangli/AGC/README.md

-call the police about the lost of card.
+Tell the police about the lost of card.